Webist/InterServices/app/Service/readme.md

 Services do;
 + Pre-config (auto-connect, pop-up or build)
-+ Accept Handlers tp process-data (query command, mail to send)
++ Accept Handlers to process-data (query command, mail to send)

 Services comply to;